 When I talk to a client that has been through an incredibly challenging time, the first thing they tell me they desire is to go back to who they used to be – or living the way things were.
 When we are dealing with pain or simply wake-up and realize we’ve been living on auto-pilot, what we most deeply desire is to go back to a time when life was simpler and we were happy.

 We want to go back to the days when our heart didn’t ache or our thighs weren’t quite as thick.
-We want to go back to a time when we were oblivious to the betrayal of someone we love.
-We want to return to the golden days when we weren’t so stressed and didn’t feel so overwhelmed.
+After being betrayed by someone we love, we desire to go back to the moments when we were oblivious to the betrayal.
+Returning to a time when we weren’t so stressed and didn’t feel so overwhelmed.

 But the thing is, we can never go back to how things used to be.

 We can’t turn back time and be the person we were in days of the past.
 Because we have changed.
 Challenges and heartache and stress and pain shifts us.
 And, let’s be honest, too: looking back at the past often is done through rose colored glasses and we gloss over the hard stuff.